v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 developing models, defining and running a simulation and plotting the simulation results.

-**DAE Tools** (pyDAE module) is installed in ``daetools`` folder within ``site-packages`` (or ``dist-packages``) folder under python.
-The structure of the folders is the following:
+**DAE Tools** (pyDAE module) is installed in ``daetools`` folder within ``site-packages`` (or ``dist-packages``) folder of the Python installation.
+The structure of the folders is given in :numref:`Figure-GetStarted-0`.

+.. _Figure-GetStarted-0:
 .. figure:: _static/daetools_folder_structure.png
    :align: center

+   **DAE Tools** folder structure.

 Running tutorials
 =================